mnkellyk/my_samplemod/README.md

 # my_samplemod
 My hot take on how to structure a Python project.
 Creates the entire structure of project, packages, and modules, including docs and tests artifacts.
-Also evolved a bit to suit developments in standards, and finally adapted with some quality of life/ease of use standfards.
+Also evolved a bit to suit developments in standards, and finally adapted with some quality of life/ease of use standards.

 Which is all to say:
 * All the files where they belong, even if they aren't implemented up-front.